nealde/wyns/README.md

-This is the official repository for the DIRECT Capstone project
+This is the official repository for the DIRECT Capstone project.